 Hegel's Account of Rule-Following Inquiry, 51, 3 (October 2008): 169-192.

 A (Sellarsian) Critique of Hume's Theory of Concepts Pacific Philosophical Quarterly, 88, 4 (December 2007): 445-457.

 Hume's Impression-Idea Distinction Hume Studies, 32, 1 (April 2006): 119-139.

-Introduction to the Revised Edition In Wilfrid Sellars Notre Dame Lectures 1969-1986 Edited by Pedro Amaral and David Landy.
-Atascadero, CA: Ridgeview Publishing Company, forthcoming
+Introduction to the Revised Edition In Wilfrid Sellars Notre Dame Lectures Revised Edition: 1969-1986.
+Edited by Pedro Amaral and David Landy.
+Atascadero, CA: Ridgeview Publishing Company, 2018: 1-18

-Sellars and Hume on the Ontological Status of Theoretical-Explanatory Entities Sellars and the History of Philosophy, Eds.
-Antonio Nunziante and Luca Corti, forthcoming
+Sellars and Hume on the Ontological Status of Theoretical-Explanatory Entities Sellars and the History of Modern Philosophy., Eds.
+Antonio Nunziante and Luca Corti, 2018: 59-78

 Scientific Realism without Rigid Designation.
 Kant e-Prints, 2 11 (January 2016): 70-89